 I didn’t run my goal race of 2018.
 This is the unfiltered, raw, and full story of why I skipped out on the 43rd Marine Corps Marathon.
 This is my failed marathon.

 My experience with this year’s Marine Corps Marathon was riddled with anxiety, uncertainty, and chaos.
 There was never one clearcut path or sign that told me this race was meant to be for me.
 It was a really confusing time and I’m frankly glad it’s over.
+The anxiety was fully taking over me and it was a lot to deal with.
+A friend who runs as I do calms herself by using medical marijuana and she says that it has helped her a great deal.
+But before I check out marijuana delivery near me, I better carry on.
 Here’s the real, unabridged, full story of why I didn’t run MCM this year.

 Where to start… At the beginning, I suppose.

 My Failed Marathon: Why I Didn’t Run MCM

 Back in March, I received an entry to the 43rd Marine Corps Marathon.
 I was ecstatic.
 My friend, Julie, also registered for the race.
 She was unsure if she would be able to run a marathon this year since she was having a May baby, but we were optimistic.
 My husband and I asked my in-laws if they could come hang out with the grandkids for us for the weekend and we were golden.

 My training was going well in the early weeks.
 I was feeling great and really, really strong.
 Then in August, Julie told me she couldn’t run.
 I was sad, of course, but I’ve run races before without having a buddy on the course so it wasn’t that big of a deal.
 Plus, my husband decided he wanted to train for the 10K.
 We booked an Airbnb and were well on our way through training.